KING’S LYNN TO DEREHAM RAILWAY

 Not just yet.

-In March 1963, the Government brought in Dr Richand Beeching to look at the railway network, and he produced the reshaping of British railways report.
+In March 1963, the Government brought in Dr Richard Beeching to look at the railway network, and he produced the report on the reshaping of British Railways.

 The report recommended the closure of 5000 miles of track and also 2,363 stations on the railway network.

-Two of the first victims were the Dereham to wells Branch and the Swaffham to Thetford branch that closed in 1964.
+Two of the first victims were the Dereham to Wells branch and the Swaffham to Thetford branch, which closed in 1964.

-Goods services between Wells and Fakenham East stayed open for a short while.
-Still, they were to be closed soon after passenger services stopped leaving the part between Dereham and Wymondham junction for Norwich services open for passengers and the short part between Fakenham and Dereham open for freight use.
+Freight services between Wells and Fakenham East stayed open for a short while.
+Although they were to be closed soon after passenger services stopped, leaving the part between Dereham and Wymondham junction for Norwich services open for passengers and the short part between Fakenham and Dereham open for freight use.

-After the closures, the King's Lynn to Dereham line had a new revised timetable on the line.
+After the closures, the King's Lynn to Dereham line had its timetable revised.

 Basic Railway.